Energinet-DataHub/energy-origin/doc/architecture/adr/0003-event-store.md

-# Event store and CQRS
+# Central Event store and CQRS

 * Status: Deprecated by [0015 Domains are responsible for their persistance](0015-domains-responsible-for-persistance.md)
 * Deciders: @MartinSchmidt